marcospb19/pasoqa3/README.md

 `pasoqa3` is an acronym for "***P***arser ***A***nd ***S***ummarizer ***O***f ***Q***u**A**ke ***3*** (log files)".

+Check [`DECISIONS.md`] for an explanation of why I took some of the decisions I did.

 ## Installation

 In Unix, with the `Rust` toolchain installed, clone the repository and install `pasoqa3` using `cargo`: